 How to Choose a Bear Spray

-In this section, we want to provide you with a bit of advice on choosing the perfect bear spray.
+This section wants to provide you with a bit of advice on choosing the perfect bear spray.

 How Old Is The Can?